-The Environmental Protection Agency, Center for Disease Control and Prevention and the World Health Organization have provided expert opinion on the safety of the public drinking water supply, reinforcing the City’s high confidence level.
+The Environmental Protection Agency, Centers for Disease Control and Prevention, and the World Health Organization have provided expert opinions on the safety of the public drinking water supply, reinforcing the City’s high confidence level.

-Staff at City drinking water facilities train for environmental and biological challenges employing multiple levels of redundancy to ensure safe drinking water is treated and distributed.
+Staff at City drinking water facilities train for environmental and biological challenges and employ multiple levels of redundancy to ensure safe drinking water is treated and distributed.

 Do I need to buy bottled water?